-- 1. From the Global Navigation Menu on the GUI of ISM, select [Structuring] [Firmware]. - 2.
+- The firmware update can also be executed using the same operations from the screens displayed in the following procedure. - 1.
+From the Global Navigation Menu on the ISM GUI, select [Structuring] [Firmware/Driver]. - 2.
 In the [Update Mode:] field on the "Update" screen, select [eLCM Offline Update]. - To specify a date and time for firmware updates, you must enable the workflow service in advance.
-Refer to "4.11 ISM-VA Service Control," and execute "Enabling of internal service individually" and "Start of internal service individually." - If you selected [Switch to the 'Maintenance Mode' when updating firmware.] on "3.
-Update Settings" screen in the "Update Firmware" wizard, Maintenance Mode will be set just before the firmware update, and Maintenance Mode will be released just after the update has been completed.
+Refer to "4.11 ISM-VA Service Control," and execute "Enabling of internal service individually" and "Start of internal service individually." - If you selected [Switch to the 'Maintenance Mode' when the update.] on "Update Settings" screen in the "Update Firmware/Driver" wizard, Maintenance Mode will be set just before the firmware update, and Maintenance Mode will be released just after the update has been completed.
 Use this setting when you specify a date and time for firmware updates.